hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Cloud Code API/Leaderboards/SparkLeaderboards.md

 ## union

-_signature_ union([SparkLeaderboard](/API Documentation/Cloud Code API/Leaderboards/SparkLeaderboard.md) lhs, [SparkLeaderboard](/API Documentation/Cloud Code API/Leaderboards/SparkLeaderboard.md) rhs)</p>
+_signature_ union([SparkLeaderboardOperations](/API Documentation/Cloud Code API/Leaderboards/SparkLeaderboardOperations.md) lhs, [SparkLeaderboardOperations](/API Documentation/Cloud Code API/Leaderboards/SparkLeaderboardOperations.md) rhs)</p>

 _returns_ [SparkLeaderboardOperations](/API Documentation/Cloud Code API/Leaderboards/SparkLeaderboardOperations.md)</p>

 <b>validity</b> All Scripts

-Performs a union on the set of owners of entries within the first leaderboard and the set of owners of entries within the second.
+Performs a union on the set of owners returned as result of evaluating the first operation and the set of owners returned as result of evaluating the second operation.

 Returns a SparkLeaderboardOperations object to allow further operations to be chained before evaluation.